x13-me/OfficeDocs-Exchange/Exchange/ExchangeServer2013/what-s-new-in-exchange-2013-exchange-2013-help.md

 For information about the changes made to Exchange Server 2013 since release to manufacturing (RTM), see [Updates for Exchange 2013](updates-for-exchange-2013-exchange-2013-help.md).

-See the following sections for more information about what’s new in Exchange 2013:
+See the following sections for more information about what's new in Exchange 2013:

 Exchange admin center